chaeyoon-lee-rae/DX11Renderer/README.md

 2. Open the DX11Renderer.sln solution file in Visual Studio.
 3. Set MatrixAnimation as the startup project.
 4. Build and run the project.

-## Usage
-* The application launches a window with a D3D11 renderer.
-* Use the ImGui control panel to modify rendering parameters such as transformations, material properties, lighting options, etc.
-* The project supports wireframe rendering, normal visualization, and texture mapping.

-### Key Controls
-* Use Texture: Toggle between applying texture or using only material colors.
-* Wireframe Mode: Enable wireframe rendering for debugging.
-* Normal Scale: Adjust the length of normal vectors when visualizing normals.
-* Material Properties: Modify the diffuse, specular, and shininess of the material using sliders.
-* Light Settings: Adjust the position, falloff, and intensity of the directional, point, and spotlights.

-## Future Expansions
-This project is designed to be easily expandable.
-You can add new rendering techniques or projects by creating new .vcxproj files and sharing the shared/ resources.